poorlyordered/nfsbig5/memory-bank/progress.md

 - **English-only refactor and `generateStaticParams` fix committed and pushed.**

 ## What's Left to Build
+- **Investigate and resolve persistent conflicting catch-all route error locally.**
 - Monitor Netlify deployment for build success.
-- Implement and test branding changes in the codebase using assets from `images`.
+- Implement branding changes in the codebase using assets from `images`.
 - Update UI, config, and documentation to consistently use "NFS Big5".
 - Expand documentation as new features or requirements emerge.
 - **Complete Netlify Edge Function implementation:**